shaheenp/mygreeneyed/families/berberidaceae/mahonia/mahonia-nervosa.md

   - wildlife:
     - leaves are eaten especially in winter by elk and voles
     - fruits are eaten by small birds and mammals and sometimes black-tailed deer
-    - nectar is favored by Anna’s hummingbird
+    - nectar is favored by Anna's hummingbird